dtopuzov/pragmatic/appium/appium-maven-demos/README.md

 # Appium Demos

 - Basics of TestNG
-    - Available at `src/test/java/helloworld`
+    - Available at `src/tests/java/tests.helloworld`
     - Demonstrate TestNG features like
-        - Basic test attributes
+        - Basic tests attributes
         - Test order and priority
-        - Hooks (before and after test logic)
+        - Hooks (before and after tests logic)
-        - Inherit tests from base test class
+        - Inherit tests from base tests class
         - Data driven testing

 - Test native Android and iOS apps
-    - Available at `src/test/java/nativeapp`
+    - Available at `src/tests/java/tests.nativeapp`
-    - Since app under test look the same on both platforms there is no point to implement tests twice.
+    - Since app under tests look the same on both platforms there is no point to implement tests twice.
     - That is the power of Appium - write tests once, run on both Android and iOS.
     - Just have in mind you should pass the configuration to the IDE when you run tests, please see the `Execution` section.

 - Test web on mobile browsers
-    - Available at `src/test/java/mobileweb`
+    - Available at `src/tests/java/tests.nativeapp.mobileweb`
     - Same notes for the configuration apply too, see the `Execution` section.

 ## Technology Stack